 Because vehicle costs are high and traffic can be overwhelming, most expats prefer to use public transportation.
 Luckily, the train and bus systems throughout the country are reliable and inexpensive.

 Malaysia has a subsidized public healthcare system that works in tandem with a private system to care for all citizens and residents.
 The system provides high-quality care and is constantly improving.
 For more information on how the Malaysian medical system works, read this detailed guide to healthcare in Malaysia.

 Because the public system has long wait times, most expats choose to take out private insurance and see doctors in private clinics.
 International health insurance covers expats at private facilities in Malaysia, as well as other areas of Southeast Asia.

 Related: Find Health Insurance in Malaysia

-Housing costs are quite low (about 72% less than the U.S.), while the overall cost of living is about 43% less expensive.
-For retirees looking to stretch their savings, Malaysia is a destination worth considering.
+Housing costs are quite low (about 59% less than in the U.S.), while the overall cost of living is about 52% less expensive.
+If you’re a retiree looking to stretch your savings, Malaysia is a destination well worth considering.

-From city life to island living, you can enjoy it all in Malaysia.
-The people are friendly, the weather is warm, and the beaches are beautiful.
-And, perhaps most importantly, it will cost you a whole lot less to live there than it will to live in the U.S., Europe, or other Asian countries.
+Whether you want the bustling city life of Kuala Lumpur or to chill out in stunning natural landscapes, Malaysia is a great place to live where your money will go a long way.
+The people are friendly, the food is phenomenal, the culture is rich and the beaches are beautiful.
+And it will cost you a whole lot less to live there than in the U.S., Europe, or other Asian countries.